romerojunior/blog/_posts/2021-10-18-terraform-cdk.md

 the daily software engineering tasks.

-**A conservative implementation that can help mitigating some of the risks is to still rely on plain Terraform modules.**
+**A conservative implementation that can help mitigating some of the risks is to still rely on plain Terraform modules as illustrated below.**

 ![Conservative architecture]({{ "/assets/cdk.svg" | relative_url }})

+In this pattern "business logic" is decoupled from your Modules.

+Modules answer the question of "what" (needs to be created or modified), and CDK answers the question of "how" through control flows.